Week 7 Fantasy football rankings, lineup advice, start-sit advice, sleeper picks from proven model

 SportsLine's model reveals its Week 7 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 The Week 7 Fantasy football rankings have been impacted by injuries at receiver in a big way.
-Puka Nacua (ankle), Terry McLaurin (quad), Calvin Ridley (hamstring), Ricky Pearsall (knee) and Chris Godwin (fibula) are among the receivers who have been ruled out.
-Garrett Wilson (knee), meanwhile, is doubtful.
+Puka Nacua (ankle), Terry McLaurin (quad), Calvin Ridley (hamstring), Ricky Pearsall (knee) and Deebo Samuel (heel) are among the receivers who have been ruled out.
+Garrett Wilson (knee), meanwhile, is doubtful, while Bucs wideouts Mike Evans (hamstring) and Emeka Egbuka (hamstring) are game-time decisions for Monday night.
 A couple big names, however, are returning as CeeDee Lamb (ankle) has been cleared and Rashee Rice is returning from suspension.

 How should those wide receiver injuries impact your Week 7 Fantasy football picks, and which sleepers at every position should you target as byes and injuries thin lineup options?
 Before making your Week 7 Fantasy football picks, be sure to check out the Week 7 Fantasy football rankings from the proven computer model at SportsLine.